andreasabel/inCode/entry/introduction-to-singletons-3.md

 ### Deciding at Runtime

 One nice thing is that, if we know `s` at compile-time, we can call this function without having to pass any manual proofs.
-However, how can we run into the same issue as before --- what happens if we don't know `s` until runtime?
+However, we have to deal with the same issue as before: what happens if we don't know `s` until runtime?
 How do we prove to the compiler that `Passable s` is `'Allow`?

 Remember that type families take *types* as inputs, so we can't write: